-Raspberry leaf tea is exactly what it sounds like: tea made from the leaf of red raspberries.
-It can be found at anywhere from health stores to your local Target.
+Raspberry leaf tea is exactly what it sounds like: tea made from the leaves of red raspberries.
+It can be found anywhere from health stores to your local Target.
 Raspberry leaf can also come in a pill or supplement format, but the tea is easily the most affordable way to ingest it.

 When I read more about the tea, I discovered that raspberry leaf tea has been used for centuries by midwives to help women at various points during their fertility cycle.
 Dr. Diana Ramos, an OB/GYN and co-chair of the National Preconception Health and Health Care Initiative, says that many herbalists have dubbed raspberry leaf tea "the women's herb."

 So, what are the alleged benefits?
 The combination of fragarine, an alkaloid in raspberries, and tannins, a naturally occurring polyphenol often found in wine, are known for treating PMS symptoms, particularly cramping, vomiting, nausea, and diarrhea.
 "Fragarine is known to help tone and tighten muscles in the pelvic region, thereby assisting with the cramps caused by spasms of these muscles," Dr. Ramos says.
 Meanwhile, tannins are believed to strengthen the uterus, mitigating heavy and irregular bleeding during the menstrual cycle.

 Two additional ingredients that come into play are calcium and magnesium.
 "These two minerals are also a factor in preventing muscle spasms and therefore preventing PMS cramping," Dr. Ramos explains.